Built to make complex UK crypto tax reviewable

 Show Working

-Every disposal shows exactly how the gain was calculated: which HMRC matching rule was applied (same-day, B&B, or Section 104), the pool snapshot before and after, the price source, and the confidence level.
-Nothing is a black box.
+Every disposal shows how the stored figure was calculated: which HMRC matching rule was applied (same-day, B&B, or Section 104), the pool snapshot before and after, the price source, and the confidence level.

 Box 51 + SA108